Oneflow-Inc/oneflow-documentation/en/docs/parallelism/07_2dsbp.md

 When `ranks` is in the form of a one-dimensional list like `ranks=[0, 1, 2, 3]`, all devices in the cluster form a 1D device vector, which is where the 1D SBP name comes from.

-When `ranks` is in the form of a multi-dimensional array, the devices in the cluster are grouped into a multi-dimensional array of devices. `ranks=[[0, 1], [2, 3]]` means that the four computing devices in the cluster are divided into $2 \times 2$ device arrays.
+When `ranks` is in the form of a multi-dimensional array, the devices in the cluster are grouped into a multi-dimensional array of devices. `ranks=[[0, 1], [2, 3]]` means that the four computing devices in the cluster are divided into a $2 \times 2$ devices matrix.

 ## 2D SBP